sshende/2018-11-09-rutgers_camden/index.md

   <li>Accessible restrooms are available in the campus library building nearby.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
+  Large-print handouts are available if needed by notifying the organizers in advance.
 </p>